(Personal Capital is now Empower)

 If you want to know more about a specific graph, like your net worth, you can click through for more insights.

-Any app promising convenience should be a breeze to use, and Personal Capital is no exception.
+Any app promising convenience should be a breeze to use, and Empower is no exception.
 It takes just a few minutes to set it up and learn to navigate the interface.
 Berger's walk-through video shows you how.

-We’ve covered the basics of working with the Personal Capital app.
+We’ve covered the basics of working with the Empower app.
 If you’re ready for the next level, here are some pro tips.